Arrowhead Stadium: 1970s

 Arrowhead Stadium at night, prior to a game against the Green Bay Packers.

-Construction on Arrowhead Stadium was completed in time for the 1972 season.
-On August 12, 1972, the Chiefs defeated the St. Louis Cardinals 24–14 in the first preseason game at Arrowhead Stadium.
+Construction on Arrowhead Stadium was completed in time for the 1972 preseason.
+On Saturday night, August 12, the Chiefs defeated the St. Louis Cardinals 24–14 in the first NFL preseason game at Arrowhead Stadium.

-In the first regular season game at Arrowhead Stadium in 1972, the Chiefs were defeated by the Miami Dolphins, the team that defeated the Chiefs in the final game football game at Municipal Stadium, a double overtime playoff game on Christmas Day 1971 that is still the longest game in NFL history.
+In the regular season opener at Arrowhead Stadium on September 17, the Chiefs were defeated 20–10 by the Miami Dolphins; the teams had met in the previous postseason on Christmas Day in the divisional round, the final football game at Municipal Stadium.
+The Dolphins won with a field goal in double-overtime; at 82 minutes and forty seconds, the game remains as the longest in NFL history.

-On November 5, 1972, 82,094 people (the largest crowd to see a game at Arrowhead Stadium) saw the Chiefs defeat the Oakland Raiders, 27-14, to mark their first regular-season victory in their new home.
+That first season, the largest attendance at Arrowhead Stadium (82,094) saw the Chiefs defeat the divisional rival Oakland Raiders 27–14 on November 5th for their first regular season victory in their new home.

 In 1973, the stadium was the first in the NFL to include arrows on the yard markers to indicate the nearer goal line.
-(Initially, they resembled little Indian arrowheads.)
-This practice would eventually spread to the other NFL stadiums as the 1970s progressed, finally becoming mandatory league-wide in the 1978 season (after being used in Super Bowl XII), and become almost near-universal at lower levels of football.
+(Initially, they resembled little arrowheads.)
+This practice eventually spread to the other NFL stadiums during the 1970s, becoming mandatory league-wide for the 1978 season (after being used in Super Bowl XII), and became almost near-universal at lower levels of football.

 On January 20, 1974, Arrowhead Stadium hosted the Pro Bowl.
 Due to an ice storm and brutally cold temperatures the week leading up to the game, the game's participants worked out at the facilities of the San Diego Chargers.
 On game day, the temperature soared to 41 F, melting most of the ice and snow that accumulated during the week.
 The AFC defeated the NFC, 15–13.